floranknz/CS2HUE/README.md

 ## Usage

-1. Open terminal and run `node server.js`
+1. Open terminal from the script folder and run `node server.js`
 2. Open another terminal and run `node hue.js`